Make perfect Sugar-free Whipped Cream with only three ingredients! Tastes and looks just like the real thing, and you can control the sweetness!

 Today’s Freebie!

-(To be super specific, I used the brand called “Purevia” that I got from Costco).
 It has a nice, fine consistency, half-way between granulated sugar and powdered sugar.
 This meant that it blended very well with the whipped cream and did not leave a gritty texture.

 As an added bonus, my picky family (especially my husband, who makes faces when he tastes Stevia) had no idea!
 They thought it was just regular whipped cream with normal sugar!
 This was not just a one-time fluke!
-I have made it several times with Purevia, and everybody has assumed it was made with real sugar.

 How to make Sugar-free Whipped Cream